patilameya92/shellconfig/README.md

 #### For MacOS

-To set up Zsh config on macOS, install prerequisites and then set the ZDOTDIR variable in `/etc/zshenv`
+To set up Zsh config on macOS, install prerequisites and then set the ZDOTDIR variable.

 ##### Install macOS Prerequisites